 The process to obtain a Certificate of Recognition for companies with ten or more employees is:

 The below courses require seven days of training.
 The same person is not required to take all the courses; however, the auditor must complete PHSM and Auditor training.

-Leadership for Safety Excellence (LSE) - A two-day course designed to help the supervisors understand their health & safety roles and responsibilities.
-The course covers legislation, inspections, investigations and training (safety meetings, etc.). *See additional information on supervisors below*
+- Leadership for Safety Excellence (LSE)- A two-day course designed to help the supervisors understand their health & safety roles and responsibilities.
+The course covers legislation, inspections, investigations and training (safety meetings, etc.).
+Note: See additional information on supervisors below.

-For More information on the implementation of RTW into (SE)COR, please click here.
+For More information on the implementation of RTW into COR/SECOR, please see this letter to employers.

 Best Practice is that all supervisors take the LSE training, however the current requirement is that 50% or more supervisors hold valid LSE certificates.